 Concrete Quarterly magazine was first published in 1947 and this year marks its 70th anniversary.
-To celebrate, this autumn, The Concrete Centre, current publishers of the magazine, have created an exhibition and season of events at The Building Centre, Store Street, London.
+To celebrate there is a an exhibition and season of events at The Building Centre, Store Street, London.
 The activities reflect the magazine’s content, encompassing: inspiration, vision and design guidance for concrete in architecture, engineering and design.

 3 October – Cafe Concrete @ Store Street

 The event is a full day of free, back-to-back CPD sessions and exhibition, providing guidance and insight related to visual and innovative concrete.
 Delegates can stay for as many sessions as they like, with the formatting encouraging visitors to drop in or stay for a while.
-Last year Cafe Concrete @ Coin Street was attended by over 200 architects, engineers and the wider project team and supply chain.
 More details and booking.

 30 October – Resilient Housing Conference 2017